 Reinvent Albany’s founding board includes prominent members of New York’s environmental, transportation and urban sustainability movements, who were so dismayed by the dismal state of affairs in Albany that they decided to take action.

 Mark Gorton, founding board member, is the president and founder of OpenPlans, which publishes Streetsblog and Streetsfilms.
 He is a prominent advocate for bicycling, walking and public transit in New York City and other American cities.
 Mark is also the founder and chairman of Tower Research Capital.

 Aaron Naparstek, founding board member, is a journalist and national voice for green transportation and sustainable urban development.
-Aaron is the founding editor-in-chief of Streetsblog and was a lecturer on urban land-use and transportation planning and public policy at MIT and Harvard.
+Aaron is a producer at Proving Ground Media and founding editor-in-chief of Streetsblog.
+His writing has appeared in many prominent media platforms and he has lectured on urban land-use and transportation planning and public policy at MIT and Harvard.
 Follow Aaron on Twitter: @Naparstek.

 Reinvent Albany is funded by individuals and foundations from across the political spectrum who support our efforts to make New York State and City government more transparent and accountable to the public.
 We receive no funding from government, government officials, government vendors, trade groups, labor unions, lobbyists or 501c4 groups.
 We encourage all of our donors to allow us to credit them on this website.
 However, some donors prefer to remain anonymous.
 (More organizational information is here.)

 - Democracy Fund / Omidyar Network